mediaessenz/nodered-snap/README.md

 #### Gotchas

-**Note**: the strict containerisation when running as a snap means that any nodes that try to shell out or spawn other commands (e.g. exec, ping, etc) will fail as they will not have access to system resources.
+**Note**: the strict containerisation when running as a snap means that any nodes that try to shell out or spawn other commands (e.g. exec) will fail as they will not have access to system resources.

-You can install the snap in `--classic` mode but this is not advised.
+You can get relax this by installing the snap in `--classic` mode but this is not advised.
 You do so at your own risk, etc.

 #### Building